techtraits/techtraits-blog/_posts/2011-06-25-Setting-up-a-webservice-using-Guice-Sitebricks.markdown

 <h3>Step 5: Hooking up Guice</h3>

 Now we must tell our application that we will be using Guice to intercept all http requests and manage all our content using google magic.
 For this open up the <strong>web.xml</strong> file (./src/main/webapp/WEB-INF/web.xml).
 In the <strong>&lt;web-app&gt; </strong>xml element add the code shown below.
 This creates a filter called <strong>webfilter</strong> which points to the google provided GuiceFilter class.
 We map the filter to "/*" which means all requests will go through guice.
 Lastly we tell guice to use the <strong>GuiceCreator</strong> class to figure out what to do with requests by setting the listener element to the fully qualified name of this class.
-In the nest section we will see how to implement this class so stay tuned.
+In the next section we will see how to implement this class so stay tuned.

 {% highlight xml %}
 <filter>